New Higher Technical Qualifications

 Approved Higher Technical Qualifications

 Organisations that wish to submit qualifications to IfATE for approval need to do so within set approval windows.
-The first window took place in 2021 and covered digital qualifications – this is when Pearson was given the HTQ quality mark for the BTEC Higher National Diploma in Computing (2022).
+Pearson are proud to have received HTQ status for several sectors.

 Higher Technical Qualifications Examples